google/WebFundamentals/src/content/en/tools/lighthouse/index.md

 There are several ways to view a report:

-1. When viewing the HTML version of a report, click the "Open in viewer" button in the top right corner of the report.
+1. When viewing the HTML version of a report, click the "Export" button in the top right corner of the report and choose "Open in Viewer".
 2. Drag and drop the JSON output of a Lighthouse run onto the app or click to upload a report file.
 If you're a CLI user, run Lighthouse with the `--output=json` flag to generate a json file that can be opened in the Viewer.